The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-Our counter-arguments to the interpretation in Ref.\ \onlinecite{Sie.etal.11}, which have been presented in the previous paragraphs, raise the following question: How will a ``standard'' material behave in an analogous annealing experiment?
+Our counter-arguments to the interpretation in Ref.\ \onlinecite{Sie.etal.11} which have been presented in the previous paragraphs raise the following question: How does a ``standard'' material behave in an analogous annealing experiment?
 Such a study was performed by Song and co-workers for amorphous Si very heavily doped with P or B.\cite{Song.etal.10} (For crystalline Si, these elements are typical shallow donors and acceptors, respectively.)
-These authors deposited a-Si:H films with P and B concentrations of 0.41 and 0.42~at$\%$, respectively, such that the spatial concentrations amount to about $2 \times 10^{20}\ {\rm cm}^{-3}$.
-This value is by about a factor 50 larger than the critical concentrations for the MIT in crystalline Si:P and Si:B. Nevertheless, the amorphous films showed clearly activated conduction at room-temperature.
+These authors deposited a-Si:H films with P and B concentrations of 0.41 and 0.42~atomic~percent, respectively.
+Thus, in both cases, the spatial concentration of the dopants amounts to about $2 \times 10^{20}\ {\rm cm}^{-3}$.
+This value is roughly a factor of 50 larger than the critical concentrations for the MIT in crystalline Si:P and Si:B. Nevertheless, the amorphous films showed clearly activated conduction at room-temperature.
 Their conductivities amounted to $3.4 \times 10^{-4}$ and $1.28 \times 10^{-3}\ \Omega^{-1} {\rm cm}^{-1}$, respectively.

-In the annealing, the films were dehydrogenated, and heavily doped nano-crystalline Si was formed.
-In this process, the conductivity increased by orders of magnitude up to 5.3 and $130\ \Omega^{-1}{\rm cm}^{-1}$, respectively.
-Simultaneously, the ``conductivity activation energy'', $T \mbox{d} \ln \sigma / \mbox{d} \ln T$, decreased by a factor of 10 for P doping, and the conductivity almost completely lost its $T$ dependence in the case of B doping.
-According to the $\mbox{d} \rho / \mbox{d} T = 0$ criterion used by Siegrist {\it et al.}, this means the MIT had still not been reached in the case of P doping, although the P concentration was so much larger than the critical concentration for crystalline Si:P. However, for B doping, the MIT had probably already almost been reached or even crossed.
-These findings resemble to a large extent the observations in GeSb$_2$Te$_4$ by Siegrist {\it et al.}, which is a clear counterargument against those authors' claim of an ``unparalleled quantum state of matter''.
+In the annealing, the films were dehydrogenated and heavily doped nanocrystalline Si was formed.
+In this process, the conductivity increased by orders of magnitude up to 5.3 and $130\ \Omega^{-1}{\rm cm}^{-1}$ for the P- and B-doped films, respectively.
+Simultaneously, the ``conductivity activation energy'', $T \mbox{d} \ln \sigma / \mbox{d} \ln T$, decreased by a factor of 10 for P doping and the conductivity almost completely lost its $T$ dependence in the case of B doping.
+In terms of classifying the character of conduction according to the sign of $\mbox{d} \rho / \mbox{d} T$ at the measuring temperature as in Ref.\ \onlinecite{Sie.etal.11}, this means the MIT had still not been reached in the case of P doping, although the P concentration was so much higher than the critical concentration for crystalline Si:P. However, for B doping, the MIT had probably already almost been reached or even crossed.
+The findings described here resemble to a large extent the observations in GeSb$_2$Te$_4$ by Siegrist et al..
+This similarity is a further clear argument against their claim that this phase-change material exhibits an ``unparalleled quantum state of matter''.